 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your support!

 If you make this recipe, please feel free to share a photo and tag me at @The.Roasted.Root on Instagram!

 Honey Glazed Salmon

 For the Salmon

-Place the sheet of salmon on the second-to-the-top shelf in the oven under the broiler.
-Broil for 6 minutes.
+- Place the sheet of salmon on the second-to-the-top shelf in the oven under the broiler.
+Broil for 6 to 8 minutes (depending on thickness of fish!).
 Remove salmon from the oven and drizzle with the glaze mixture.
-Place salmon back in the oven and broil an additional 2 to 3 minutes, or until salmon is golden-brown and cooked through.
+Place salmon back in the oven and broil an additional 2 to 4 minutes, or until salmon is golden-brown and cooked through.